lawrenceevalyn/Olli-game/README.md

 ## To Do

-* make sure parser passes tests for simple commands
-* write tests to make sure parser uses lexicon to understand directions
+* write tests to make sure parser uses lexicon to understand verbs
-* make sure parser passes direction-lexicon tests
+* make sure parser passes verb-lexicon tests
 * generalise parser-lexicon tests for the rest of the lexicon
 * make sure parser passes all lexicon tests
+* make sure parser passes tests for simple commands
 * make game engine "pass" player input to parser
 * write tests for inventory
 * make sure inventory passes tests